fluca1978/fluca1978.github.io/_posts/2017-10-31-Hacktoberfest.md

 11. [*sqitch italian translation*](https://github.com/theory/sqitch/pull/357): this is, well, quite trivial, even if required a lot of time to translate the whole set of messages of this great database management application.
 This is, so far, the second or third translation I try and the first one that I complete!
+12. [*rakudobrew minor changes*](https://github.com/tadzik/rakudobrew/pull/126): this started as a simple adjusting of the ```run``` subroutine, but then submitting a PR with a single commit seemed a little stupid to me, so I tried to apply a few small rules of
+*best practices* such as avoiding ```return undef```, checking that a list return was applied in list context and ensuring un-interpolable strings whenever possible.

 Here you can [check my Hacktoberfest status](https://hacktoberfestchecker.herokuapp.com/?username=fluca1978).